The structure of interval orders with no infinite antichain: Introduction

 See \cite{fi} for a wealth of information about interval orders.

-In \cite{leblet-rampon}, the authors provided an inductive construction of finite interval order.
-Among other things, our aim here is to show that interval orders without infinite antichain can be constructed from the prime interval orders without infinite antichain using lexicographical sums.
+In \cite{leblet-rampon}, the authors provided an inductive construction of finite interval orders.
+One of the main goals of this paper is to prove that interval orders with no infinite antichains can be constructed from prime interval orders with no infinite antichains using lexicographical sums.